theos/theos-wiki/Features.md

 * Third party frameworks can be placed inside `$THEOS/lib`, and utilised with `instance_EXTRA_FRAMEWORKS`. (kirb)
 * Adds backwards compatibility for [nullability](https://developer.apple.com/swift/blog/?id=25) keywords when building with older versions of clang that don’t support it. (kirb)
 * Building for iOS Simulator now disables linking Substrate by default, allows linking against OS X binaries, and builds for only x86_64 by default (rather than both i386 and x86_64) when building for iOS 8.0 or newer. (kirb)
+* `%hook` nil class/selector errors will be logged by Logos (rather than Substrate, or in the case of the internal generator, failing silently).
+The source of the errors are therefore more obvious, and the class can be included in the log (which Substrate can’t do). (kirb)

 TL;DR it’s pretty awesome, you should use it